 - Buy books and go to class.
 It is important to take your schedule to the bookstore to ensure the purchase of the correct text and materials.

 - Use Your Polk Tools.
-Students have tools such as the student portal called PASSPORT, student email, PAL, our online learning "classroom" and others that students must familiarize themselves with prior to the start of classes.
+Students have tools such as the student portal called PASSPORT, student email, CANVAS, our online learning "classroom" and others that students must familiarize themselves with prior to the start of classes.